Myanmar's military: A state within a state | DW | 12.02.2021

 But the period after Aung San Suu Kyi's and NLD's election victory in 2015 threatened the model of disciplined democracy in several ways, from the military's perspective.

-First, the NLD's civil service reform in 2017 succeeded in breaking the rule that military personnel should be appointed to government posts.
-Second, the NLD made no secret of the fact that it would not accept the 2008 constitution.
+The NLD's civil service reform in 2017 succeeded in breaking the rule that military personnel should be appointed to government posts.
+And the NLD made no secret of the fact that it would not accept the 2008 constitution.

 "Basically, Suu Kyi never recognized the military.
 She had become part of the political system to change it, but not to implement it," Bünte said.